 Insured Portfolio.
-The Company does not take direct insurance exposure to climate change but with respect to its financial guaranty reinsurance, it does face the risk that its obligors' ability to pay debt service may be impaired by the impact of extreme weather events.
+The Company does not take direct insurance exposure to natural perils but with respect to its financial guaranty reinsurance, it does face the risk that its obligors' ability to pay debt service may be impacted as a result of such perils and the exacerbating effect extreme weather or deteriorating climatic conditions may have on their operations and/or financial condition.
 The Company provides financial guaranty reinsurance to policies with durations of approximately 20 years, meaning in-force risks, as well as those currently being underwritten, are potentially exposed to the long-term consequences of frequent or severe natural disaster perils (e.g., storms and wildfires).
-AGRO takes a holistic and long-term approach to managing the risks arising from climate change.
+The Company takes a holistic and long-term approach to managing the risks arising from changing climatic conditions.
 The Company continues to enhance its consideration of climate risk in the underwriting, credit approval, and surveillance of its insured exposures and has integrated climate risk into its Risk Management function.
-The Company also incorporates climate-related risk into its CISSA process, as outlined in the BMA's Guidance Notes, Management of Climate Change Risks for Commercial Insurers, March 2023.
+The Company also incorporates climate risk into its CISSA process, as outlined in the BMA's Guidance Notes, Management of Climate Change Risks for Commercial Insurers, March 2023.

 Investment Portfolio.
 The Company has a substantial investment portfolio supporting its insurance exposures and regulatory capital requirements.
 The portfolio consists predominantly of fixed-maturity securities.
 Nevertheless, environmental issues, including regulatory changes, changes in supply or demand characteristics of fuels, and extreme weather events, may impact the value of certain securities.
-The Company revised its investment guidelines to incorporate material environmental factors into its investment analysis to enhance the quality of investment decisions.
-On an annual basis, the Company requests and reviews reports from its primary investment managers on any material non-financial risks (including vulnerability to climate change risks or exposure to extreme weather events) that may adversely impact returns.
+The Company's investment guidelines incorporate material environmental factors into the investment analysis to enhance the quality of investment decisions.
+On an annual basis, the Company requests and reviews reports from its primary investment managers on any material non-financial risks (including vulnerability to climate risks or exposure to extreme weather events) that may adversely impact returns.

 Environmental Stewardship.
 While we believe the direct impact of our operations on the environment is relatively small, we understand that we have a role and a responsibility to manage our operations in ways that reflect our respect for the environment.
-The Assured Guaranty group contributes to the global effort to combat climate change by measuring and reporting its greenhouse (GHG) emissions.
+The Assured Guaranty group contributes to the global effort to combat climate change by measuring and reporting its GHG emissions.
 Pursuant to the Greenhouse Gas Protocol, Assured Guaranty conducts internal data collection and analysis annually for its Scope 1, Scope 2 and certain key Scope 3 GHG emissions (air travel).
 Assured Guaranty's methodology and results are reviewed by an independent third party, which conducts a reasonable assurance review for Scopes 1 and 2 emissions and a limited assurance review for Scope 3 emissions, in accordance with ISO 14064-3 International Standards.

 The Company's ultimate parent, AGL, has implemented policies and procedures on environmental stewardship which apply to the Company's operations and employees.
-AGL's Environmental Policy and Climate Change Statement can be found at: https://assuredguaranty.com/about-us/governance The Environmental Policy guides strategies and actions in four critical areas: (i) insurance risk management and strategic opportunities, (ii) investment opportunities, (iii) business operations and facilities management, and (iv) employee engagement.
+AGL's Climate Risk Management and Environmental Stewardship Policy ("Environmental Policy") and Climate Statement can be found at: https://assuredguaranty.com/about-us/governance.
+The Environmental Policy guides strategies and actions in four critical areas: (i) insurance risk management and strategic opportunities, (ii) investment opportunities, (iii) business operations and facilities management, and (iv) employee engagement.
 The policy applies to all personnel, across all offices and operations of Assured Guaranty, including the Company.

 Governance.
 The Company's Board is responsible for the oversight of climate risk management.
 At each of its quarterly meetings, the Company's Board reviews environmental risk reports.
-The Group Chief Risk Officer is designated as the AGRO board member and member of senior management responsible for overseeing the management of climate risks.
+The Group Chief Risk Officer is designated as the AG Re board member and member of senior management responsible for overseeing the management of climate risks.